 - Charging cable included

-✔ Apple-certified, reliable and trustworthy.
+Pros – Apple-certified, reliable and trustworthy.

-X Expensive – you won’t save much compared to new.
+Cons – Expensive – you won’t save much compared to new.

 2. Amazon renewed

-In addition, Amazon renewed have their own version of the refurbishment programme which is almost as good as Apple’s.
+In addition, Amazon renewed have their own version of the refurbishment program which is almost as good as Apple’s.
 Although the person refurbing the watch is not an Apple employee, they are qualified to perform a full diagnostic test on the product, and Amazon regularly reviews their quality of service.

 If you buy an Apple watch through an Amazon renewed supplier, you will also be eligible for a replacement or refund within the first year if your product is faulty.
 You can also get troubleshooting support if there are any niggles with your product.

-✔ One-year warranty and follow-up support.
+Pros – One-year warranty and follow-up support.

-X There aren’t many Apple watches sold through Amazon renewed suppliers, so you may have to wait for one to become available.
+Cons – There aren’t many Apple watches sold through Amazon renewed suppliers, so you may have to wait for one to become available.